mitre/cpsa/doc/cpsa4roletran.md

 name, `vars`, `trace`, `uniq-orig`, `inputs`, and `outputs`.

 The translator performs various checks to ensure that each role read is well formed.
-It ensures the each term in the inputs is a basic value.
+It ensures the each term in the inputs is receivable given previous inputs.
 It ensures that any basic value assumed to be uniquely originating originates in the role's trace, and that no uniquely originating value is in the inputs.
 It ensures that no input variable is specified as an output.
 It also ensures that every variable in terms that occur in the inputs, outputs, or are assumed to be uniquely originating also occur in the role's trace.

 Finally, a role must be executable.
 A role is *executable* iff